 Another upside of YouTube is that people are constantly using it as a search engine and YouTube is always suggesting videos for people to watch, so I have gotten a lot of organic traffic to my videos that way.
 A new video on my YouTube channel will get a ton more views than a new post on my blog on the first day, even though I’ve been blogging for nearly 5 years and have been on YouTube for a little more than 3 months.

 On the flip side, YouTube doesn’t have to show my content to anyone; they can stop suggesting it at any time, so I’m really at their mercy when it comes to getting that “free” traffic from them.

 Whew!
 This was just supposed to be a quick “here’s how YouTube is going so far” post, and it got long really quickly!
 Sorry about that!

 I feel like I need to emphasize that we are still SO new at this and have a ton to learn… we’re far from YouTube pros for sure.
 We have been having a ton of fun with it, though, and we’ve been pleasantly surprised at how Abby Organizes has grown and thrived over the past few months.

 Mostly we owe a huge “THANK YOU!!!!” to you, dear readers (& watchers 😉 ), because we can try as many crazy things as we want, but without you coming along for the ride, none of this would be any fun at all!!
 Thank you so much for following along with us on this wild journey! 💗

-If you have questions about YouTube that I haven’t covered in this post, I will probably do another update when we’re a little further down the line and feel like we’ve really learned more, so be sure to leave your questions in the comments, and I will answer as many as I can!
+If you have questions about YouTube that I haven’t covered in this post, be sure to leave them in the comments, and I will answer as many as I can!